Naval Air Station Oceana

 Naval Air Station (NAS) Oceana or NAS Oceana is a United States Navy Naval Air Station located in Virginia Beach, Virginia.
+It is the Navy's East Coast master jet base and the headquarters of Commander, Strike Fighter Wing Atlantic.

-The station is located on 23.9 square kilometers.
-It has total of 250 aircraft deployed and buildings valued at $800 million in plant replacement value.
-The total Navy community (which includes spouses) numbers around 20,000 people.
+The station occupies approximately 5,916 acres (23.9 km²) and is home to more than 300 aircraft. its buildings are valued at more than $800 million in plant replacement value.
+The NAS Oceana installation complex, including Dam Neck Annex and Naval Auxiliary Landing Field Fentress, has approximately 10,500 active-duty Navy personnel, 10,000 family members and 4,500 civilian personnel.

 The base is under the jurisdiction of Navy Region Mid-Atlantic and is the headquarters of Strike Fighter Wing Atlantic and Carrier Air Wings 1, 3, 7 and 8.
 As home to all East Coast strike fighter jet squadrons, the Naval Air Station is classified as a master jet base.

-The airfield is known as Apollo Soucek Field, named after Lieutenant (later Admiral) Apollo Soucek, a Navy test pilot who set the global altitude record in 1930 by flying a Curtiss "Hawk" biplane to an altitude of 43,166 feet.
+The airfield is officially known as Apollo Soucek Field.
+It was named in 1957 for Vice Admiral Appolla Soucek, a naval aviator and test pilot who held the world altitude record, and later served as Chief of the Navy's Bureau of Aeronautics.

 Constructed in 1941, and officially commissioned in 1943, NAS Oceana has been home to carrier-based aircraft since its inception.
 The field serves as home for 14 deployable Strike Fighter squadrons operating the F/A-18E/F Super Hornet, a Strike Fighter Fleet Replacement Squadron, an adversary squadron, and a logistics squadron.
 Additionally, NAS Oceana operates Dam Neck Annex, a separate military installation that is home to other non-flying commands, including various school houses, and Naval Auxiliary Landing Field Fentress, a practice carrier landing field, in nearby Chesapeake, Virginia.
 The air station is not open to the public except one weekend each year, usually in September, when it hosts the NAS Oceana Air Show.